AquaWolf/BeaconMqtt/README.md

 You can then configure an MQTT broker that will be notified each time the beacons enter or exists the range of the phone.

 There are a lot of configuration options like:
+* MQTT Authentication
-* MQTT Becaon Enter Topic
+* MQTT Beacon Enter Topic
-* MQTT Becaon Enter Distance Topic
+* MQTT Beacon Enter Distance Topic
 * MQTT Beacon Exit Topic
-* MQTT Becaon Exit Distance Topic
+* MQTT Beacon Exit Distance Topic
 * Time between scans
 * Time spent on scans
 * Minimum distance to trigger an event